Resume

 Programing Languages

-Experienced with: MATLAB, HTML
+Experienced with: MATLAB, HTML, CSS

 Exposure to: Python, C/C++, Assembly, UNIX